Luca Marrone

-Luca Marrone (born 28 March 1990) is an Italian professional footballer who plays as a centre-back or defensive midfielder for club Lecco.
+Luca Marrone (born 28 March 1990) is an Italian professional footballer who plays as a centre-back or defensive midfielder.

 Club career

 Early career

 Born in Bosconero, a comune in the Province of Turin, Marrone began playing football with local club Lascaris in 1995 at the age of five and was scouted by provincial giants Torino and Juventus.
 A childhood Juventus fan, he chose the latter and joined their youth system at age eight.